If you ask people what hiking is, you might get one of two answers.

 - Hiking is really just walking, but with more bush, more hills and more mud.

-- Hiking is a outdoor activity which involves walking a long way in the wilderness, magic moments, getting lost, being cold and hungry, avoiding snakes and spiders, carrying heavy backpacks, sleeping under the stars and buying gear that costs more than the GDP of a small nation.
+- Hiking is an outdoor activity that involves walking a long way in the wilderness, magic moments, getting lost, being cold and hungry, avoiding snakes and spiders, carrying heavy backpacks, sleeping under the stars and buying gear that costs more than the GDP of a small nation.

 We think the answer is somewhere in the middle.
 A hike could be a challenging multi-month adventure that crosses multiple continents, or it could be a one-hour walk through a suburban nature reserve.
 The activity is the same – put one foot in front of the other, marvel at beautiful landscapes, reconnect with the wild – but the scale is different.